AIDEFEND Mapping

 Top 10 highest-impact controls

 Ranked by ERS reduction.
-Agentic controls (Cn-1, Cn-2, Cn-5) deliver the highest risk reduction — six agentic-focused controls account for 55% of total risk reduction capacity.
+Agentic controls (Cn-1, Cn-2, Cn-5, Cn-6) deliver the highest risk reduction — six agentic-focused controls account for 55% of total risk reduction capacity.

 # AIDEFEND Control AITBM Sub-Metrics ERS Reduction